mudasiranberlin/muzamil/README.md

       <section class="container">
       <div class="meats">
         <p class="h2" id="BGpink">Chicken</p>
-        <p class="p2">Chick - Combine the chicken and shrimp in a mixing bowl along with 4 teaspoons of soy sauce and 2 teaspoons sesame oil.
-Sprinkle with cornstarch, and mix until evenly.</p>
+        <p class="p2">Chick - very easy to make simply Combine the chicken and shrimp in a mixing bowl along with 4 teaspoons of soy sauce and 2 teaspoons sesame oil.
+Sprinkle with cornstarch, and mix until evenly put it on the gas and mix with salt etc.</p>
       </div>
     </section>
     </div>